cdutson/streamerbot-alerts/README.md

 > For a full list of possible events, please refer to the [streamer.bot documentation](https://streamerbot.github.io/client/api/events) that lists all possible emitted events.

 > [!NOTE]
-> For details for all of the Twitch events sent from streamer.bot, please refer to the events list from the [streamer.bot documentation](https://docs.streamer.bot/api/servers/websocket/events/twitch).
+> For details for all of the Twitch events sent from streamer.bot, please refer to the events list from the [streamer.bot documentation](https://docs.streamer.bot/api/servers/websocket/events/twitch), or enabled DEBUG_MODE to see a firehose of events that comes from streamerbot.

 #### Note on KoFi events